HailStorm32/hailstorms-darkflame-server-scripts/README.md

 #### Description:
 Displays the current count of online players, as well as what worlds are populated.
 Pushes this info, via a webhook, to a Discord server channel.

 If enabled, will also publish an MQTT JSON message with world info.
-This is used by my player tracker board (WIP)
+This is used by the player tracker board that I am developing (WIP)

 #### Setup:
 1. Navigate to the cloned repo and install the required python packages with `pip install -r requirements.txt`